MONICA-Project/GOST-tools/readme.md

                         example:
                          --file "absolute_filepath"
                          --file "absolute_filepath_1" "absolute_filepath_2"

-  --exit                exits from the program when you are in an interactive session

   -g, --get             get the items of the currently selected ogc type.If
                         one or more item identifiers or names are definited those items will be selected, otherwise all the items of the currently selected